binaryballer33/template_eslint_prettier_airbnb_husky/README.md

-# Tailwind CSS, Airbnb Config, Prettier, Husky Working Model
+# Tailwind CSS / MUI, Airbnb Config, Prettier, Husky Setup

 ## You Can Add This To You Zshrc For To Install All Dev Dependencies For Tailwind and MUI latest versions